S4 method for class 'featureGroups,missing'

 contain the feature (which is impossible otherwise since subsetting leads to removal of 'empty' feature groups).

-Set to TRUE to display integrated chromatographic peak ranges by filling (shading) their
+Set to TRUE to display integrated peak ranges by filling (shading) their areas.

-Set to TRUE to mark the full retention/intensity range of all features within a feature
+Set to TRUE to mark the full integration/intensity range of all features within a

 Character string used for title of the plot.
 If NULL a title will be automatically generated.